microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/New-MgOrganization.md

   - `[State <String>]`: State name of the address for the organization.
   - `[Street <String>]`: Street name of the address for organization.
   - `[TechnicalNotificationMails <String[]>]`: Not nullable.
+  - `[TenantType <String>]`:
   - `[VerifiedDomains <IMicrosoftGraphVerifiedDomain[]>]`: The collection of domains associated with this tenant.
 Not nullable.
     - `[Capabilities <String>]`: For example, 'Email', 'OfficeCommunicationsOnline'.
     - `[IsDefault <Boolean?>]`: true if this is the default domain associated with the tenant; otherwise, false.
     - `[IsInitial <Boolean?>]`: true if this is the initial domain associated with the tenant; otherwise, false
     - `[Name <String>]`: The domain name; for example, 'contoso.onmicrosoft.com'
     - `[Type <String>]`: For example, 'Managed'.

+BRANDING <IMicrosoftGraphOrganizationalBranding>: organizationalBranding
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[BackgroundColor <String>]`: Color that will appear in place of the background image in low-bandwidth connections.
+The primary color of your banner logo or your organization color is recommended to be used here.
+Specify this in hexadecimal (for example, white is #FFFFFF).
+  - `[BackgroundImage <Byte[]>]`: Image that appears as the background of the sign in page. .png or .jpg not larger than 1920x1080 and smaller than 300kb.
+A smaller image will reduce bandwidth requirements and make page loads more performant.
+  - `[BannerLogo <Byte[]>]`: A banner version of your company logo which appears appears on the sign-in page. .png or .jpg no larger than 36x245px.
+We recommend using a transparent image with no padding around the logo.
+  - `[SignInPageText <String>]`: Text that appears at the bottom of the sign-in box.
+You can use this to communicate additional information, such as the phone number to your help desk or a legal statement.
+This text must be Unicode and not exceed 1024 characters.
+  - `[SquareLogo <Byte[]>]`: Square version of your company logo.
+This appears in Windows 10 out-of-box (OOBE) experiences and when Windows Autopilot is enabled for deployment. .png or .jpg no larger than 240x240px and no more than 10kb in size.
+We recommend using a transparent image with no padding around the logo.
+  - `[UsernameHintText <String>]`: String that shows as the hint in the username textbox on the sign in screen.
+This text must be Unicode, without links or code, and can't exceed 64 characters.
+  - `[Id <String>]`: Read-only.
+  - `[Localizations <IMicrosoftGraphOrganizationalBrandingLocalization[]>]`:
+    - `[BackgroundColor <String>]`: Color that will appear in place of the background image in low-bandwidth connections.
+The primary color of your banner logo or your organization color is recommended to be used here.
+Specify this in hexadecimal (for example, white is #FFFFFF).
+    - `[BackgroundImage <Byte[]>]`: Image that appears as the background of the sign in page. .png or .jpg not larger than 1920x1080 and smaller than 300kb.
+A smaller image will reduce bandwidth requirements and make page loads more performant.
+    - `[BannerLogo <Byte[]>]`: A banner version of your company logo which appears appears on the sign-in page. .png or .jpg no larger than 36x245px.
+We recommend using a transparent image with no padding around the logo.
+    - `[SignInPageText <String>]`: Text that appears at the bottom of the sign-in box.
+You can use this to communicate additional information, such as the phone number to your help desk or a legal statement.
+This text must be Unicode and not exceed 1024 characters.
+    - `[SquareLogo <Byte[]>]`: Square version of your company logo.
+This appears in Windows 10 out-of-box (OOBE) experiences and when Windows Autopilot is enabled for deployment. .png or .jpg no larger than 240x240px and no more than 10kb in size.
+We recommend using a transparent image with no padding around the logo.
+    - `[UsernameHintText <String>]`: String that shows as the hint in the username textbox on the sign in screen.
+This text must be Unicode, without links or code, and can't exceed 64 characters.
+    - `[Id <String>]`: Read-only.

 CERTIFICATEBASEDAUTHCONFIGURATION <IMicrosoftGraphCertificateBasedAuthConfiguration[]>: Navigation property to manage certificate-based authentication configuration.
 Only a single instance of certificateBasedAuthConfiguration can be created in the collection.
   - `[Id <String>]`: Read-only.